TheBozzz34/Tello-GUI/README.md

 ![Tello Drone](https://m.media-amazon.com/images/I/61mZiDc5wPL.jpg)

-This C++ GUI project is designed to control a DJI Tello drone using OpenGL for the backend rendering, Dear ImGui for the graphical user interface (GUI), and Boost.Asio for UDP communication with the drone. [spdlog](https://github.com/gabime/spdlog) is used for logging.
+This C++ GUI project is designed to control a DJI Tello drone using [OpenGL](https://www.opengl.org/) for graphics, [Dear ImGui](https://github.com/ocornut/imgui) for the user interface, and [Boost.Asio](https://www.boost.org/doc/libs/1_78_0/doc/html/boost_asio.html) for UDP communication with the drone. [spdlog](https://github.com/gabime/spdlog) is used for logging.
 With this application, you can easily control your Tello drone and monitor its status through a user-friendly interface.

 Communication based off the [Tello SDK](https://dl-cdn.ryzerobotics.com/downloads/Tello/Tello%20SDK%202.0%20User%20Guide.pdf)